apache/sling-site/README.md

 * Fix references like `refs.authentication-tasks.headers.excerpt` as well as `.title` references -> replace with copies of those titles and excerpts, or use tags to mark and select
 * Fix remaining `refs.` links -> those are probably broken anyway
 * The `#!java` macro is not supported -> convert to monospaced code
-* Finish the dynamic downloads page, links are still TODO + test with CGI script
+* Test the downloads.cgi page, requires an apache.org setup (INFRA-14390)
-* sitemap page is missing
+* Create sitemap page

 ### Nice to have
 * JBake 2.5.x does not support the `[TOC]` macro but apparently that will be available once JBake moves to https://github.com/vsch/flexmark-java , probably in its next version.
 We might wait for that and just mark the TOCs as unsupported for now.